darthzapp/Minecraft-SGJurney-CC-Dialing-Program/README.md

 Black: next <br />
 Red: reset [MODE]: delete the current address <br />
 Lime: dial / disconnect [MODE]: add a new address <br />
+The mode gets activated with a lever on the blue chanal